dadolun95/magento2-newsletter-coupon/README.md

 # Dadolun_NewsletterCoupon module for Magento 2 <img src="https://avatars.githubusercontent.com/u/168457?s=40&v=4" alt="magento" />

+## ATTENTION!

+This module is no longer maintained.
+NewsletterCoupon is now available as a Mage-OS module and moved [here](https://github.com/mage-os-lab/module-newsletter-coupon)

 ## Features
 This module add features to Magento newsletter subscription
 - generate a coupon for each subscription (must be a "SPECIFIC" coupon type salesrule with "Use Auto Generation" enabled)